 AP EXPLAINS: A look at $60M bribery probe unfolding in Ohio

-COLUMBUS, Ohio (AP) — The arrest July 21 of powerful Republican House Speaker Larry Householder and four associates in a $60 million federal bribery case has upended both politics and policy-making in Ohio.
-The Ohio House removed Householder from his post Thursday in a unanimous, bipartisan vote and replaced him with state Rep. Robert Cupp, a former Ohio Supreme Court justice.
-Householder retains his legislative seat for now.
-It remains to be seen how the scandal will impact November’s high-stakes presidential election.
+COLUMBUS, Ohio (AP) — The arrest Tuesday of powerful Republican House Speaker Larry Householder and four associates in a $60 million federal bribery case has upended both politics and policy-making in Ohio.
+As FBI agents continue to knock on doors across the state, lawmakers and other elected officials are reeling over what comes next while politicos scramble for position ahead of November’s high-stakes presidential election.
 Here’s a look at what we know so far:

 HOW BIG IS THIS?

-Householder, of rural Perry County, is the first speaker in state history to be voted out of the post.
-He is alleged to be at the top of what prosecutors call the largest money-laundering scheme in state history, and the first in the Southern District of Ohio to involve a racketeering charge against a public official.
-FBI agents continue to knock on doors across the state.
+Householder, a two-time speaker from rural Perry County, is alleged to be at the top of what prosecutors believe is the largest money-laundering scheme in state history, and the first in the Southern District of Ohio to involve a racketeering charge against a public official.
 Investigators say Householder and his associates received $60 million funneled through a network of secret accounts in exchange for passing a roughly $1 billion nuclear plant bailout bill last year and thwarting a subsequent repeal effort.

 WHO ELSE WAS ARRESTED?

-Besides Householder and Borges, those arrested were: Jeffrey Longstreth, a long-time Householder political adviser; Neil Clark, a veteran Statehouse lobbyist described as Householder’s political “hit man”; and Juan Cespedes, another lobbyist described as a “key middleman.”
+Jeffrey Longstsreth, a long-time Householder political adviser; Matt Borges, a lobbyist and former Ohio Republican Party chairman; Neil Clark, a veteran Statehouse lobbyist described as Householder’s political “hit man”; and Juan Cespedes, another lobbyist described as a “key middleman.”
 A nonprofit called Generation Now is also charged as a corporation.
-All five individuals were indicted Thursday, each charged with a single count of racketeering.
-Borges’ attorney calls the accusations against him “wrong and unfortunate.”
-Lawyers for the others haven’t commented on the indictment.

 HOW DID THE SCHEME WORK?